Accenture/mercury/guides/CHAPTER-6.md

 ## Use the rest-spring library in your application

-You can the `rest-spring-2` or `rest-spring-3` library to your application and turn it into a pre-configured Spring Boot 2 or 3 application.
+You can add the `rest-spring-2` or `rest-spring-3` library in your application and turn it into a pre-configured Spring Boot 2 or 3 application.

 The "rest-spring" library configures Spring Boot's serializers (XML and JSON) to behave consistently as the